arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 	> **Note:** When a directory tenant is created, it is configured to store users and credentials in the cloud.
 If you want to integrate your directory tenant with your on-premises deployment of Windows Server Active Directory, you can find detailed instructions [here](http://technet.microsoft.com/library/jj151781.aspx).

-1. Click on the newly created directory entry to display the user management UI.
+1. Click on the newly created directory entry and then click the Users tabs to display the user management UI.
 The directory tenant is initially empty, except for the Microsoft Account administering the Windows Azure subscription in which the new tenant was created.

 	![active directory user list](Images/active-directory-user-list.png?raw=true)